 Elaine Hobby first encountered Aphra Behn’s writings in 1979, when she began work on her PhD.
 After a lifetime of editing works by other early-modern writers and analysing women’s texts from the period, she is delighted now to be dedicating every waking moment to the fascination of Behn’s oeuvre.
-She is Professor of Seventeenth-Century Studies at Loughborough University, where she has worked (mostly with glee) since 1988.
+She is Professor Emerita of Seventeenth-Century Studies at Loughborough University, where she has worked (mostly with glee) since 1988.

 Gillian Wright is Professor of English and Irish Literature at the University of Birmingham.
-Her publications include Producing Women’s Poetry, 1600-1730: Text and Paratext, Manuscript and Print (Cambridge: Cambridge University Press, 2013); Katherine Philips and Other Writers and Katherine Philips: Form and Reception, special issues of Women’s Writing (co-edited with Marie-Louise Coolahan); and Early Modern Women’s Manuscript Poetry (Manchester: Manchester University Press, 2005), co-edited with Jill Seal Millman.
-She is a General Editor on the Cambridge Edition of the Works of Aphra Behn, for which she is also editing Behn’s poetry.
+Her publications include Producing Women’s Poetry, 1600-1730: Text and Paratext, Manuscript and Print (Cambridge University Press, 2013); Katherine Philips: Form, Reception and Literary Contexts (Routledge, 2018), co-edited with Marie-Louise Coolahan); and Early Modern Women’s Manuscript Poetry (Manchester University Press, 2005), co-edited with Jill Seal Millman.
+She is amazed at the number of people in the world who still haven’t heard of Aphra Behn, and enjoys helping to change this situation for the better